HowDoIGitHelp/CMSC23MDNotes/mdNotes/Functional Programming Paradigm.md

 Across several, mathematical disciplines a function means the same thing.
-Consider two sets $A$ and $B$. we can define a function as the mapping between the elements of $A$ and $B$.
+Consider two sets $A$ and $B$.
+We can define a function as the *mapping* between the elements of $A$ and $B$.
 The elements of $A$ and $B$ can be anything, they can be numbers, which shows us how a function can be represented by a formula or a graph.
 The elements of $A$ and $B$ can be matrices and vectors, which defines a function as a transformation between two vector spaces.
-On the higher level perspective of category theory, functions are morphisms between objects of a given category.
+On the higher level perspective of category theory, functions are *morphisms* between objects of a given category.
-At its core a function basically defines arrows between things.

 $$
 f:(A\to B)
 $$

 If you remember functions from discrete math, functions at its most basic form looks like the one above.

 Functions in functional programming languages like Haskell are (arguably) the closest computer representation of a mathematical function.